Cisco Heat: Development

 Cisco Heat was developed and published by Jaleco, originally released in October 1990 in Japan.
 It was released in North America and Europe in November 1990.
 Most of the development staff who worked on the game were former members of Sega, who left the company to form the short-lived developer Bit Box, which created Jaleco Rally: Big Run (1989).
 After Jaleco absorbed the company in 1990, the development team became part of Jaleco and worked on a successor to Big Run, which later became Cisco Heat.
 For this reason, Cisco Heat bears several similarities to Big Run, and was even marketed as a conversion kit for older Big Run arcade units.
 In January 1991, Cisco Heat was exhibited at the Amusement Trades Exhibition International expo in the United Kingdom.

 Three different cabinet types were produced for the game: standard upright, sit-down, and a "deluxe" unit with minor motion capabilities.

 The soundtrack was composed by Yasuhiko Takashiba.

 Ports

 Home computer ports of Cisco Heat were done by UK-based developers ICE Software and Moonstone Computing.
 Versions for the Atari ST, Commodore 64, Amiga, MS-DOS, Amstrad CPC, and ZX Spectrum were published by Image Works.
-The 1992 Amiga version was programmed by Stuart Campbell.

 An Atari Jaguar version of Cisco Heat was announced in 1994, but never released.